viveret/viveret/_default-data/default_index.md

 ---
-title: "Welcome to MeowStatic!"
+title: "Welcome to my website!"
 layout: "default"
 ---

 # Hello World! :3

-This is your new MeowStatic site.
-Start editing this file at `content/index.md`.
+This is your new site.
+Start editing this file at `index.md`.